gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

 sections:
   - sectionHead: Roles
     content: >-
-      [](static/img/casting.pdf)S﻿et in the 1590's, brothers Nick and Nigel Bottom are desperate to write a hit play but are stuck in the shadow of that Renaissance rock star known as "The Bard" (William Shakespeare).
+      Set in the 1590's, brothers Nick and Nigel Bottom are desperate to write a hit play but are stuck in the shadow of that Renaissance rock star known as "The Bard" (William Shakespeare).
 When a local soothsayer foetells that the future of theatre involves singing, dancing and acting at the same time, Nick and Nigel set out to write the world's very first musical.
 But amidst the scandelous excitment of opening night, the Bottom Brothers realize that reaching the top means being true to thine own self....and all that jazz.

       *S﻿omething Rotten* features large song and dance numbers, and an eccentric cast of over-the-top characters, each given their own special moment in the show to shine.

+      C﻿haracter Information
     displayButton: true
     link: " Roles"
   - sectionHead: Rehearsal and Production Dates